Soledad Salamé: Growth

 The installation, Growth, features two sections of grass emerging from dried hay.
 The organic materials evolve into handmade paper which is embellished with poetry and drawings of trees.
 The evolution of time in relation to the natural world are themes featured in this installations.

 Labyrinth of Solitude

 The 2001 installation Labyrinth of Solitude was created in response to the high levels of mercury found in the Tapojos River, one of the larges tributaries of the Amazon.
 Located in the atrium of the Museum of Fine Arts in Santiago, Chile, this large scale installation is a cumulation of Salamé's career as an artist thus far.
-The immensely long architectural piece encourages engagement from the viewer and emulates light, highlighting the detail of small-scale environments with in the piece.
+The immensely long architectural piece encourages engagement from the viewer and emulates light, highlighting the detail of small-scale environments within the piece.
 Natural elements of insects, hay, resin, and geodes are all incorporated to unify in the installation.
 The entire piece is a narrative commenting on the evolution of humanity and our impact on nature.
 Salamé used a multitude of media to create the installation, including her drawings, large floating and illuminated plates of amber, natural elements of light and shadow and a plethora of organic materials.